 Outside areas and boundaries Visually inspected.
-Garden ground to the front, side and rear.
-Boundaries to the rear are generally marked by a mixture of walling, fencing and hedging.
+Garden grounds to front and rear.
+Garden boundaries generally formed in hedging and timber fencing to the rear.
 Ceilings Visually inspected from floor level.

-Ceilings generally appear to be of plasterboard or similar.
+Ceilings generally appear to be of plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are a mixture of masonry construction, plastered on hard and lined walls internally.
+Internal main walls and partitions are generally plaster on the hard finish.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Generally of suspended timber.
-There is section of solid flooring in the entrance vestibule.
+The flooring appears to be of suspended timber joists overlaid with floorboarding with the exception of the rear entrance hall area which appears to be of concrete.
+All floors were covered.
+Duilt in such sands were looked into but no stand items were

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are generally timber panelled.
-The kitchen comprises a range of storage units.
+Internal joinery generally is of timber skirtings and facings with timber flush panel interior doors.
+The kitchen is fitted with floor and wall mounted storage units incorporating an inset sink unit and electric cooker.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There are fireplace surrounds in the dining room and sitting room.
+Open coal fireplace to the living room.

 Internal decorations Visually inspected.
-Internal decoration is generally of a painted or papered finish.
+Internal decoration is generally of paper/emulsion/painted finishes.